asyncapi/community/AMBASSADOR_ORGANIZATION.md

     - Articles, videos, and podcasts can be published on `asyncapi.com/blog` or other domains.
     - Talks and presentations can be displayed at different events or workshops.
 Within it, AsyncAPI should appear at the core of the presentation.
 The presentation would never be used as a disguised marketing tool for other products/projects.
     - Special contributions should be driven to support the community or enhance its visibility (i.e., getting new sponsors or driving initiatives)
-    - If we did not identify the contributions, just let us know what that was.
+    - If we did not identify the contributions, just let us know.

      Examples: